CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 Location=1126,79
 ```

-In `GameLobbyBase.ini` in the new version:
+Example option in `GameLobbyBase.ini` in the new version:

 ```ini
 [GameOptionsPanel]